-Actors spreading misinformation can have very different motivations.9 are based on the premise that nothing can be a coincidence, everything is connected and nothing is as it seems.
+Actors spreading misinformation can have very different motivations.

+The conspiracy theorists: Conspiracy theories are based on the premise that nothing can be a coincidence, everything is connected and nothing is as it seems.
 Conspiracy theorists spread false narratives with sensational language and often quote other conspiracy theories.
 10